 In simple terms, the exhaust of the HERU is your boiler exhaust.

 The HERU in combustion mode produces exhaust just like your BBQ and this exhaust is cleaned using our patented water screen filter.
-The exhaust is scrubbed with high-pressure water mixed with a small amount of washing machine detergent.
-The washing machine detergent contains potassium.
-This solution scrubs the exhaust removing the nitrogen oxides and outs them in the water/ potassium/washing machine detergent solution which creates nitrates.
+The exhaust is scrubbed with high-pressure water mixed with a small amount of detergent.
+The detergent contains potassium.
+This solution scrubs the exhaust removing the nitrogen oxides and puts them in the water/ potassium/detergent solution which creates nitrates.
 The nitrate solution is processed by the sewerage company.
 Nitrates are good when applied correctly to the land at the correct time of the year as fertiliser.

 The exhaust is then sent to your boiler and the boiler combusts the non-combusted carbon (essentially recovering energy) and at the same time acts like the catalytic convertor on your car exhaust, cleaning the exhaust to continue meeting boiler regulations.